 - scientific work such as marine biology or oceanography

 - work on boats or in the boating industry

 Divers need to have excellent fitness and health and a good level of stamina because diving can be physically demanding.
-They also need to be free of inner-ear problems as diving can put extra stress on the ear drum.
+They also need to be free of inner-ear problems.

 Find out more about training

 - Subsea Training Centre

 - 094782814 - firstname.lastname@example.org - www.aucklandscubadive.co.nz

 What are the chances of getting a job?

 Chances of getting a job as a diver are average as diving is a small occupation, but there are opportunities due to a steady turnover of workers.

 According to the Census, 198 divers worked in New Zealand in 2018.